What’s Included in a Full-Service Oil Change?

 When determining this, they look for any imperfections on the rubber which could damage your windshield over time.

-If you’ve recently experienced a few times where your vehicle didn’t start on the first try, then you may need to check the health of your battery.
-Luckily, technicians make sure to do this for you during an oil change.
+If you’ve recently experienced a few times where your vehicle didn’t start on the first try, you may need to check the health of your battery.
+Luckily, technicians do this for you during an oil change.

 Depending on the findings they discover, you may be able to avoid dealing with a dead battery on the road by looking at the warning signs as early as possible.